Condo & TIC Conversions

 Fight TIC Conversions From Day One!

 Some Suggestions•Don't Go Out of Your Way To Cooperate: The realtor will want to be showing your apartment all hours of the day and on short notice to prospective buyers.
 Remember, the law says the landlord must give you 24 hours written notice before going in your apartment and that such access is during "normal business hours."
-Don't feel forced into agreeing on constant open houses or buyers walking in and out at all times with little or no notice.
+Don't feel forced into agreeing to constant open houses or buyers walking in and out at all times with little or no notice.
 Be careful, though, that you don't cross the line and refuse all access, since the law says the landlord has a right to access to show the apartment when it's up for sale—just follow the law and allow access with proper notice and at proper times.
-Also, don't sign any "estoppel agreements" or anything else the landlord or realtor wants you to sign.
+Also, don't sign any "estoppel agreements" or anything else the landlord or realtor wants you to sign unless your rental agreement requires you to sign them.
 These are for the benefits of the buyer and seller and can only hurt you.
-You don't have to sign anything–why make it easy on them.
+You usually don't have to sign anything–why make it easy on them.
 And be creative in how you cooperate–delay your cleaning for a few days so the place is a mess for their open house; invite friends over for a noisy Super Bowl party!

 •Make Flyers: Small handouts you can give to prospective buyers are very powerful, especially at open houses.
 Describe yourself and other tenants and tell why you want to remain living there.
 Humanize the eviction for them and most buyers will back off.
 Also, if you know the building has defects–a leaky roof or a heating system which never works, etc., let the prospective buyer know about them.
 Make sure you know for a fact that these defects exist.